alexbosy/spring-webflux-data-jdbc-demo/README.md

 - registration IP address (not exposed to customer)
 - registration country (not exposed to customer)

+### Common REST endpoints (will be used in all client apps):

+1. POST /auth - JWT authentication.
+Returns JWT token.

 ### Private REST endpoints (will be used ony in internal administration application):

 1. POST /user - create new user.